tbeddy/improv-vox/README.md

 This is a project for real-time musical improvisation.
 It is built around the three part "PfQ" model proposed by Blackwell et al[1]:

 * P - Receives audio input and outputs symbolic notation (pitch, duration, timbre).
-I have implemented this in Max/MSP.
+Iimplemented in Max/MSP.
 * f - Receives the symbolic notation from P and outputs symbolic notation in the same format.
-This is the core of this project and written in Python 3.
+This is the core of this project.
+Written in Python 3.
 * Q - Receives the symbolic notation from f and outputs synthesized sound.

-Included in this repo are a test script, an image of my current Max/MSP set-up, and the f file.
+Written in Csound.

+Included in this repo:
+* a P file
+* a f file
+* a Q file
+* a test script (to mimic P)
+* a Python class file for P

 ## Required libraries